kevinolega/callcentertrainingtips/promos.md

 And you are under no obligation to buy if you're not interested.

-I'm just informing you that the option to pay and get extra time from me is available.
+I'm just informing you that the option to pay and get extra time and dedicated help from me is available.

 I'm still going to send you free lessons.